Posted on May 30, 2019

 - Bleeding gums aren’t always caused by gum disease.
 Your gums may also bleed from trauma or an injury to the gum tissue.
 Try using a cold compress applied to the gum line to reduce swelling and restrict blood flow to stop bleeding.

-Eat fewer carbs
+Eat fewer carbs and sugar

 - Reducing your carbohydrate intake may also improve gum health and prevent gum disease.
 Carbohydrates and sugary foods encourage plaque and the growth of bacteria.
 Cutting back on carbohydrate can reduce plaque formation.